 Weight of scooter: 40kg

-This is an advanced mobility scooter, it does cost a lot more, but has a lot more functionality and comfort.
+This is an advanced mobility scooter, it does cost more, but has a lot more functionality and comfort.

 It is also suitable for use on roads.

 If the person is quite adventurous and wants to go further than the local shops, but doesn’t have the use of a car to transport them; the Shoprider scooter is suitable and beneficial.